njonsson/structured_io/README.md

 ## Usage

-Here’s a contrived example that shows how to read structured data from a stream.
-This example depicts Unicode data, but binary data of any kind can be read and written with the `binread_across/3` and `binwrite/2` functions.
+Here’s a contrived example that shows how to write to and read structured data from a stream using the `StructuredIO.write` and `.read_*` functions.
+This example depicts Unicode data, but binary data of any kind can be written and read using the `StructuredIO.binwrite` and `StructuredIO.binread_*` functions.

 ```elixir
 iex> {:ok, structured_io} = StructuredIO.start_link